 Pryor is a somewhat small city located in the state of Oklahoma.
 With a population of 9,469 people and three constituent neighborhoods, Pryor is the 45th largest community in Oklahoma.

 Unlike some cities, Pryor isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Pryor are a mix of both white- and blue-collar jobs.
 Overall, Pryor is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Pryor who work in teaching (12.88%), office and administrative support (10.82%), and sales jobs (6.21%).

-In terms of college education, Pryor is nearly on par with the US average for all cities of 21.84%: 20.72% of adults 25 and older in Pryor have a bachelor's degree or advanced degree.
+The percentage of adults in Pryor who are college-educated is close to the national average for all communities of 21.84%: 20.72% of the adults in Pryor have a bachelor's degree or advanced degree.

 The per capita income in Pryor in 2010 was $20,326, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
 This equates to an annual income of $81,304 for a family of four.
 However, Pryor contains both very wealthy and poor people as well.

 Pryor is an extremely ethnically-diverse city.
 The people who call Pryor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pryor residents report their race to be White, followed by Native American.
 Important ancestries of people in Pryor include Irish, English, Scottish, and Italian.

 The most common language spoken in Pryor is English.
 Other important languages spoken here include Spanish and Native American languages.